DeepCyclone/EnrollmentSystem/README.md

   Actor select education form and priority of available faculties and saves data.
   Then administrator should approve this requests and run the system.

-## App structure

-MVC-based web-app created with Java.
-Also added JS logic to render some pages dynamically and do some client-based fields validity check

 ## Available roles

 - Admin